umass-compsci-220/public-materials/homework/04-oracles/README.md

 This function should produce an $n \times n$ array of preferences for companies or candidates.
 This will be used as input for testing a given solution.
 Your function should generate **random values** in order to test a given solution with a broad spectrum of input.

 Constructing a function to complete this is non-trivial.
-Provided below is a description of the Fisher-Yates shuffling algorithm.
+Provided below is a description of the Fisher-Yates shuffling algorithm:

 ```txt
 -- To shuffle an array a of n elements (indices 0..n-1):